 As much as I love the internet, sometimes things like this are just easier with a pen and paper.
 That’s why I made this super cute downloadable to help guide you through the process of writing your own 🔥 bio.

 Print this out and follow along with this “How To Write a Bio” blog post for the best results.

 Get help when you need it.

 I’ll be the first to say that you absolutely can write your own bio, but I also recognize that if you’re just drowning in impostor syndrome or can’t make it sound quite right, it may be worth it to call in the pros!
-Having a copywriter contruct a bio for you is a pretty simple project that can save you tons of time, especially if you have them write a couple of different versions at once that you can use for different applications, like a social media bio, a guest bio (for guest blogging and podcast appearances), and a longform website bio.
+Having a copywriter construct a bio for you is a pretty simple project that can save you tons of time, especially if you have them write a couple of different versions at once that you can use for different applications, like a social media bio, a guest bio (for guest blogging and podcast appearances), and a long-form website bio.

-Once you have the basic structure written, it’s pretty simple to swap out facts and tidbits to keep it up to date and interesting, without having to reinvent the wheel!
+Once you have the basic structure written, it’s pretty simple to swap out facts and tidbits to keep it up-to-date and interesting, without having to reinvent the wheel!